NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 G. Review of the Request for Appeal.
 The Appellate Officer will make an initial review of the appeal request(s).
 The original dismissal is presumed to have been decided reasonably and appropriately.
 When any party requests an appeal, the other party will be notified.
 The party requesting an appeal must show that the grounds for an appeal request have been met, and the other party or parties may show the grounds have not been met, or that additional grounds are met.
 The Appellate Officer will then review the request for an appeal to determine whether:

-- The request is timely, and
+- The request is timely; and

-- The appeal is on the basis of any of the three articulated “Grounds for Appeal” listed above, and
+- The appeal is on the basis of any of the three articulated “Grounds for Appeal” listed above; and

 H. Referral to Other University Office for Action.
 Dismissal of a formal complaint does not preclude action under other policies or codes of conduct of the University.
 If the conduct, as alleged, would constitute a violation of Title VII Sexual Harassment or other discriminatory conduct prohibited by University Antidiscrimination Policies, this Grievance Procedure may continue in accordance with these procedures provided the parties are provided a revised written Notice of Charges reflecting the dismissal and the corrected charge.

 I. Re-Open Formal Complaint.
 If new information is uncovered or made available after a dismissal, the Administrative Officer may reevaluate the dismissal of a formal complaint.
-If the Administrative Officer believes that the allegations, if proven, would constitute a violation of the University’s Antidiscrimination Policies, the formal complaint will be re-opened.
+If the Administrative Officer believes that the allegations, if proven, would constitute a violation of the University’s Antidiscrimination Policies, the formal complaint may be re-opened.
 The parties will be provided appropriate written notice of acceptance of the formal complaint and a rationale explaining why the complaint was reopened and the formal complaint will be processed consistent with these Grievance Procedures.

 VIII.
 INFORMAL RESOLUTION